3 Accessing Data and Making Your First Plot

 • Read data into R

-• Make a scatter plot using ggplot
+• Make a basic plot using ggplot

 • Access other resources for working in R